GraphWalker/graphwalker-project/README.md

 GraphWalker Core, version 3 [![Build Status](https://travis-ci.org/GraphWalker/graphwalker-core.svg?branch=master)](https://travis-ci.org/GraphWalker/graphwalker-core)
 =======
 This is the GraphWalker major version 3.
-For earlier versions of GrraphWalker, see: [GraphWalker 2].
+For earlier versions of GraphWalker, see: [GraphWalker 2].

 ### What is GraphWalker